Penetration Testing

 A traditional pen test is carried out by one to two testers over a period of two weeks.
 Regardless of how experienced the testers are, they can’t be versed in every possible attack technique, and their skillsets may not be appropriate for the asset being tested.
 Furthermore, in these situations, customers don’t have the option of selecting which testers are assigned to their projects.
 Paying for these tests “off the shelf” adds a randomized element around what testers the organization has access to, which can have a profound effect on the results.

 There is also an issue of skills being applied too narrowly, with most pen tests being based on checklists.
-These provide minimal time or few incentives for testers to use their initiative or “dig deeper” to find complex vulnerabilities.
+These provide minimal time or few incentives for testers to use their initiative or “dig deeper” to find complex vulnerabilities through vulnerability scanning.
 This issue is exacerbated by a “pay-for-time” business model, where buyers pay for a certain number of tester hours and the testers are only required to finish the methodology within that time.
 The number and severity of vulnerabilities that surface during this time are irrelevant to the tester’s final pay.

 Low-Impact Findings